 Smoked haddock gnocchi with creamy lemon and spring onion sauce

 Learn how to make gnocchi at home with this stylish Italian recipe.
 The smoked haddock could be substituted for any smoked firm fish, such as cod.
+A good glass of Chablis would be the perfect match for this dish.

 - Begin by preparing the potatoes for the gnocchi.
 Boil the potatoes in boiling salted water for 10 minutes, until cooked through but not falling apart.
 Drain well and, once cool enough to handle, rub off their skins.